slikts/wtmap/README.md

 Notes
 -----

-The features added by this extension don't depend on Chrome-specific functionality and should be easily portable to other platforms.

 The extension only has permission to access http://localhost:8111/ by default and the permissions to access other map locations are requested on the fly